 We recognize that some non-school experiences may be of benefit to students.
 The administration may grant excuses for educational trips or meetings.
 However, an Educational Leave form must be completed and submitted to the office at least three days prior to the trip.

 Educational Leave forms are available in the office.
 Teachers are not required to give assignments or tests in advance of planned, excused absences.

 Participation in extracurricular activities is also an excused absence.
-To be eligible to participate in an activity, a student must be in school for at least half the school day on which the activity is scheduled.
+To be eligible to participate in an activity, a student must be in school for at least half the school day (three and a half periods) on which the activity is scheduled.
+Check-in or out must be excused to participate in athletics that day.
+Students who have exceeded ten absences may not participate in athletics.
+Students with ten tardies will not be allowed to participate in athletics for the remainder of the semester.
 Students who leave for extra-curricular activities should take tests or quizzes missed during the absence on the next school day.
 All homework and projects due during the time missed for the activity must be submitted prior to departure.